Updated August, 2021

+Present a printed Form I-9 to the new employee, any time after the acceptance of the job offer and the first day of employment.
+This gives the employee the opportunity to review the Lists of Acceptable Documents (List A, List B, and List C).
 If the employee cannot complete Section 1 without assistance or needs the Form I-9 translated, this assistance may be provided.
 The assistant preparer must read/translate the form to the employee, assist the employee in completing Section 1, and have the employee sign or mark the form where indicated.
 The assisting person must then complete the Preparer and/or Translator Certification block on Form I-9.

 Take heed of the notice found on both the form itself as well as the instructions - it is illegal to use the form to discriminate against individuals, and employers cannot specify which document(s) they will accept from an employee.
 The refusal to hire individuals because documents provided have a future expiration date may also constitute illegal discrimination.

 Employees may present any one document from List A, or a combination of one document from List B plus one document from List C. The employee must be allowed to choose which document(s) to present from the Lists of Acceptable Documents.